pierceforte/cs307_final_platformer_game/doc/plan/DESIGN_PLAN.md

 ### Gameplay Structure

-First, the user is taken to the main menu, where they can login and access any of three different campaigns (allowing the player to both play as either snizard or snizard); from there, if this is their first time, they are taken to a cutscene/transition scene explaining the premise, or they can skip to the level directory and choose a level.
+First, the user is taken to the main pagination, where they can login and access any of three different campaigns (allowing the player to both play as either snizard or snizard); from there, if this is their first time, they are taken to a cutscene/transition scene explaining the premise, or they can skip to the level directory and choose a level.